 - Coca Cola China which invested 400 million U.S. dollars in the company Xiamen Culianwang Beverage Technology

-- The company Mengniu Diary Co which invested 7.5 million U.S. dollars in the plant-based food and beverage industry.
+- The company Mengniu Diary Co invested 7.5 million U.S. dollars in the plant-based food and beverage industry.

 - The Swedish oat milk brand Oatly which has recently opened an office in Shanghai and deployed a new Chinese character for “vegan milk”

-- The food brand Huiyuan and Dali Foods which have invested in this category, recognizing the potential growth of plant-based beverages.
+- The food brand Huiyuan and Dali Foods have invested in this category, recognizing the potential growth of plant-based beverages.

 Two years ago Want Want China company, one of China’s largest processed foods companies, which is known for its dairy products such as a top-selling children’s milk drink, has expanded into the lucrative niche market for soy and other plant-based milk products as Chinese families spend more for healthy options.